DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     ```

     Introspecting the Azure AD login.microsoftonline.com certificate.
 You can see it has been signed by the Digicert Root CA authorithy
-    So, we will also add the www.digicert.com certificate  :
+    So, we will also add the [Digicert Root CA certificate](resources/digicert.crt) :

     ```
-    keytool -printcert -sslserver www.digicert.com -rfc > digicert.crt
     kubectl create secret generic digicert-secret --from-file=tls.crt=digicert.crt
     ```